-Hence, since the four angles are all unique and the symmetry line can pass through at most two corners of a simple polygon, at least two of these angles have to meet in a point.
-If $\alpha$ is matched to $\delta$ or if $\beta$ is matched to $\gamma$, we note that the created angle is not a multiple of 90 degrees and thus we still have three unique angles.
+Because the four angles are all unique and the symmetry line can pass through at most two corners of a simple polygon, at least two of these angles have to meet in a point.
+If $\alpha$ is matched to $\delta$ or if $\beta$ is matched to $\gamma$, we note that the created angle is not a multiple of $\pi/2$ and thus we still have three unique angles.
 This implies that in this case, both $\alpha$ is matched to $\delta$ and $\beta$ is matched to $\gamma$ (see \figurename~\ref{fig:WrongMatching}).
-Since neither created angle is a multiple of 90 degrees, the only way to construct a line symmetric solution is for the symmetry line to pass through both created angles.